avinashmasih/MayaTool-For-AltControl-GameProject/README.md

 Description: First version of Maya tool to automate the asset editing.
 This tool is mostly focused on the cleanup part just before
 	     exporting Assets to use in Unreal Engine 4

-How to use: Drag and drop the code in maya shelf and it will create a python tool
+How to use: Drag and drop the python file in maya, You can also drag and drop the code snipet on maya shelf and it will create a tool
+	    icon for it

 	import maya.cmds as mc